 - Your application will be evaluated by a QCBS committee according to FRQNT guidelines

-- The selected applications will be submitted to the FRQNT by the QCBS.
+- The two selected applications will be submitted to the FRQNT by the QCBS.

 Since 2010, some 21 QCBS students were allocated a total of $162,525 for international internships through their QCBS affiliation.
 QCBS students who received international internships from the QCBS: